GateNLP/wpextract/docs/intro/start.md

 WPextract works in two steps:

 1. The **downloader** uses the WordPress REST API to obtain all content on the site, which is stored as a single, long file
 2. The **extractor** converts this into a usable dataset by enriching the downloaded content.
-This includes extracting text, images, resolving links to posts/pages, and finding translated versions[^lang]
+This includes extracting text, images, resolving links to posts/pages, and finding translated versions ([more on translation extraction](../advanced/multilingual.md))

-[^lang]: {-} See the specific guide for more on multilingual extraction.

 We call these two stages using two CLI commands ([`wpextract download`](../usage/download.md#command-usage) and [`wpextract extract`](../usage/extract.md#command-usage)).
 Alternatively, WPExtract can be integrated into a project by [using it as a library](../advanced/library.md).